lovishvadh/ai-batch-reviewer-copilot/README.md

 - dist/ and build/ directories
 - coverage/ directory

+## Code Review Features

+The code review generator creates comprehensive prompts that help Copilot provide structured, actionable feedback:

+### **🔴 MUST FIX vs 🟡 NITPICK Categorization**
+- **🔴 MUST FIX**: Critical issues that must be addressed before merge
+  - Security vulnerabilities
+  - Performance bottlenecks
+  - Critical bugs or logic errors
+  - Missing error handling
+- **🟡 NITPICK**: Optional improvements and best practices
+  - Code style and formatting
+  - Minor optimizations
+  - Readability improvements
+  - Design pattern suggestions

+### **💡 Code Examples and Improvements**
+For each issue, the review includes:
+- **Current Code**: Shows the problematic code with line numbers
+- **Suggested Fix**: Provides improved code example
+- **Why This Improves**: Explains the specific benefits and issues avoided

+### **📋 Action Items Summary**
+At the end of each review:
+- **🔴 MUST FIX**: Checklist of critical issues to address
+- **🟡 NITPICK**: Checklist of optional improvements
+- **File References**: Clear file:line references for each issue

+### **🎯 Structured Review Categories**
+- **Code Quality**: Readability, maintainability, best practices
+- **Security**: Vulnerabilities, input validation, authentication
+- **Performance**: Bottlenecks, memory leaks, efficiency
+- **Architecture**: Design patterns, separation of concerns
+- **Testing**: Coverage, edge cases, test quality

 ## Tips for Best Results

 1. **Start with PR Description**: Generate the PR description first for a high-level overview
 2. **Review in Order**: Process batches sequentially for better context
 3. **Focus on One Batch**: Don't try to review multiple batches simultaneously
 4. **Use Summary**: Start with the summary to understand the overall scope
+5. **Prioritize MUST FIX**: Address all 🔴 MUST FIX items before merge
+6. **Consider NITPICK**: Review 🟡 NITPICK items for code quality improvements
+7. **Use Code Examples**: Follow the provided code examples for fixes
-5. **Iterative Process**: Make changes based on feedback, then regenerate prompts
+8. **Iterative Process**: Make changes based on feedback, then regenerate prompts
-6. **Team Workflow**: Share the generated prompts with team members for collaborative review
+9. **Team Workflow**: Share the generated prompts with team members for collaborative review
-7. **Clean Output**: The tool automatically cleans up old files, keeping your workspace organized
+10. **Clean Output**: The tool automatically cleans up old files, keeping your workspace organized
-8. **Keep Old Files**: Use `--keep-old` flag if you want to preserve previous prompt files
+11. **Keep Old Files**: Use `--keep-old` flag if you want to preserve previous prompt files
-9. **Gitignore Management**: The tool automatically adds `code-review-prompts/` to `.gitignore` to prevent accidental commits
+12. **Gitignore Management**: The tool automatically adds `code-review-prompts/` to `.gitignore` to prevent accidental commits
-10. **Skip Gitignore**: Use `--no-gitignore` flag if you want to manage `.gitignore` manually
+13. **Skip Gitignore**: Use `--no-gitignore` flag if you want to manage `.gitignore` manually

 ## Troubleshooting